 | 4 or 10 | 9:5 | 6.67% |

 The 6 and 8 are the only place bets worth making regularly, at a respectable 1.52% edge.
-The 5 and 9 (4%) are mediocre, and the 4 and 10 (6.67%) are poor — if you want the 4 or 10, a buy bet is usually better.
+The 5 and 9 (4%) are mediocre, and the 4 and 10 (6.67%) are poor.
+If you want the 4 or 10, a buy bet is usually better.
 For the lowest edge overall, prefer Pass/Come with odds over place bets.

 You place $12 on the 6.
 The shooter rolls a 6 before a 7 - you win $14 (paid 7:6).
 The bet stays up and keeps working until you take it down or a 7 ends it.